 “The time has come.
 You know it in your soul.
 For I am your soul . . .
 You cannot escape me . . . you are puny, you are small—you are nothing—a hollow shell, a rusty trap that cannot hold me . . . you cannot stop me—not with wine or vows or the weight of age—you cannot stop me but but still you try—still you run—you try to drown me out—but your voice is weak . . .”

-Enter millionaire Bruce Wayne, age 55.
-Ten years ago, he hung up his cape and cowl—swearing an oath he would never don it again.
+Enter billionaire Bruce Wayne, age 55.
+Ten years ago, he hung up his cape and cowl—swearing an oath he would never don them again.
 A restrained titan among Last Men, his purposeless life draws on, as he drinks by himself during the day, dreaming of a perfect death—a perfect death to take away the pain—the pain of watching his beloved Gotham City slowly sink into the abyss of rot and chaos—as good men do nothing.

 All that is left for the former crime fighter is nostalgia and baseless thrill-seeking.
 Behind what appears to be a life of futility broods a malevolent demon—the Batman persona incarnate, transcending masked vigilantism and biological decrepitude—urging, no, compelling the fruitless Bruce Wayne to become who he is.
 No longer can Bruce Wayne stand by as news station after news station regurgitates the same deterministic and sanitized murder stories.
 As we are learning today, Wayne can ignore reality no longer.